 in the summer of 2010 i thought it might be fun to start making a video at the end of each month to keep track of what i was working on, if only to have an excuse to ramble about whatever was on my mind while messing around with stuffed animals and bathtub puppets. seemed like a good opportunity to teach myself about video editing, too.

-after about a year, i started missing the odd month when it didn’t feel like i had enough to say to flesh out a worthwhile progress report. and then i just stopped making them altogether.
+after about a year i started missing the odd month when it didn’t feel like i had enough to say to flesh out a worthwhile progress report. around the two-year mark i just stopped making them altogether.

-the most recent progress report video is always at the top of this page. the original posts these videos were attached to can be found here.
+the most recent progress report video is always at the top of this page (and then again, in proper chronological sequence, at the bottom). the original posts these videos were attached to can be found here.